Run a Compact Oracle Cloud Native Environment

 The deployment of Kubernetes to the nodes may take several minutes to complete.

 Note: If the module install fails, it may report back error: Module "mycluster" never reached a healthy state.
 Last state: externalip-webhook is not healthy.
-This error is likely due to an incorrect configuration in the environment or certificates and causes the pod to have an incorrect taint status.
+This error is likely due to an incorrect configuration in the environment or certificates, which causes the pod to have an incorrect taint status.

 Explaining taints in any detail is beyond the scope of this tutorial.
 However, at the simplest level, a node's taint determines where any specific node attracts or repels pods to the node in question.
-Because this deployment only has one node, it needs to have an untainted state to successfully allow any Pod to deploy onto it.
+Because this deployment only has one node, it must have an untainted state to allow any Pod to deploy onto it successfully.
 For more information on taints please refer to taint and toleration in the Kubernetes upstream documentation.

 5. Validate the deployment of the Kubernetes module.